-Living at home: It’s a heartfelt desire shared by the majority of aging adults, but it can slip out of reach as the wear and tear of years complicates daily life.
+Living at home: It’s a heartfelt desire shared by the majority of aging adults as they enter their twilight years.
+But that can slip out of reach as the wear and tear of life builds with every birthday.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But there are simple ways to make “aging in place” workable for you or someone you love.
 Some planning and a few DIY projects can help those who are older continue to live independently.

 There are definite benefits to staying in a longtime residence, after all.
 Of course, there also are added risks.
 Let’s take a closer look at the pros and cons and ways to make it work with geriatric specialist Ami Hall, DO.

 Familiar surroundings offer comfort.
 That’s perhaps the simplest way to sum up the psychological, emotional and physical benefits often attached to aging in place.